|Guide||♦||3 Triplogs||1 Topic|

 The area, inhabited centuries ago by the many Anasazi, are thankfully due to their location pretty pristine.
-The original structures are still standing well in the main area, as well as parts of the ones above and to the right of them inside the canyon.
-Inside the perpetually dark kiva the artwork is stunning.
+The original structures are still standing well in the main area and parts of the ones above and to the right of them inside the canyon.
+Inside the perpetually dark kiva, the artwork is stunning.
 I didn't get to see it firsthand, but my friend had and told me about it.
 I was able to see the three turkeys pained atop one of the buildings there in brown and white, which gives the ruins their name.

-The road was rough and we got lost just trying to navigate the spider's web of dirt roads out in this area (many of these dirt roads dead end into personal property), but after a while he finally remembered which one it was.
+The road was rough, and we got lost just trying to navigate the spider's web of dirt roads out in this area (many of these dirt roads dead-end into the private property), but after a while, he finally remembered which one it was.
 The roads were rough and not often traveled.
-When we finally came to the end of the road we realized that a dead, fallen tree was blocking part of the original road that leads almost to the edge of the canyon, but we just hiked the rest of the way as it wasn't that far.
+When we finally came to the end of the road, we realized that a dead, fallen tree was blocking part of the original road that leads almost to the edge of the canyon, but we just hiked the rest of the way as it wasn't that far.

-We hiked down into the canyon (also known as Tse Deeshzhaai Wash), and once we were in...all I can say is, WOW.
+Hike: We hiked down into the canyon (also known as Tse Deeshzhaai Wash), and once we were in, all I can say is, WOW.
 It felt like I had just stepped centuries back in time, walking on earth that is very seldom trod.
-There are a few who get out there...when we were out there we ran into a couple of Navajo on horseback...but (thankfully) not very many.
+There are a few who get out there, and when we were out there, we ran into a couple of Navajo on horseback; (thankfully) not very many.
 I had such a deep sense of appreciation for the canyon and ruins' pristine condition.
 There was a little bit of graffiti in there, but thankfully it was very minimal.
 I saw two small patches of it on the walls, dated as far back as 1969.
 But considering other areas I've seen around the state, it's not that bad.
-Along the hike through the canyon (which does have seasonal water running through it), we found a small set of ruins up on a ledge to the right that were easy to reach, though there weren't much to them.
+Along the hike through the canyon (which does have seasonal water running through it), we found a small set of ruins up on a ledge to the right that was easy to reach, though there wasn't much to them.

 For those interested, I do know that Totsonii Ranch offers guided tours into the area.
 It is located nearby (on the edge of the National Monument land) and run by a Navajo family.
 If you are interested in going in, please contact them rather than venturing out there on Navajo land on your own (Google "Totsonii Ranch" for further information.)
 They'll even take you in on horseback...check their website for further details.
-I didn't make the directions to the trailhead too user friendly, because I selfishly hope that the casual hiker that isn't as respectful of areas like this won't go in without a guide.
+I didn't make the directions to the trailhead too user-friendly because I selfishly hope that the casual hiker that isn't as respectful of areas like this won't go in without a guide.
 Be forewarned...those deciding to venture out on their own down these Navajo roads risk easily getting lost.
-What's more, many of these roads actually just lead themselves onto homesites, and Navajo families don't take took kindly to outsiders driving/traipsing around on their personal property! - Nov 09 2008 azdesertfather
+What's more, many of these roads lead onto homesites, and Navajo families don't take too kindly to outsiders driving/traipsing around on their personal property!